Backbase/backbase.github.io/_posts/2024-01-04-boost-productivity.md

 ## 🎽 Good governance for productivity:
 This is nothing but effective management, which plays a key role in increasing productivity.
 Some key principles are:
-- **Clear Communication:**  ensure goals, expectations and roles are communicated explicitly to team members.
+- **Clear Communication:**  ensure that team members receive explicit communication of goals, expectations, and roles.
 - **Establishing objectives:** set specific, measurable, achievable, relevant and time-bound (SMART) goals to provide clear and focused guidance.
 - **Employee Empowerment:** empower team members by giving them autonomy and responsibility in their roles.
 - **Feedback and recognition:** provide regular feedback and recognize achievements to motivate and guide employees.
-- **Time Management:** help individuals and teams organize organize tasks efficiently.
+- **Time Management:** help individuals and teams organize tasks efficiently.
 - **Collaboration:** encourage collaboration and open communication within the team to foster a positive work environment.

 ## 🔨 Good tooling for productivity: